 The Short and Long-Term Cost of Spinal Cord Injuries

 Injuries to the spinal cord can involve years of recovery time.
 Medical care for a spinal cord injury can be costly, from the initial care at the time the injury occurred to long-term Neruo-Recovery rehabilitation.

-Even when an injured victim can take the time to properly recover, a full recovery from a severe spinal cord injury is very rare.
+Even when an injured victim can take the time to recover, a full recovery from a severe spinal cord injury is rare.
 The spinal cord cannot heal like bone or most other tissue.
 Most victims of SCIs will require some form of long-term care or will otherwise see the rest of their lives altered.

 In the long term, spinal cord injury victims may require:

 - Repeated spinal surgeries and costs for hospital stays